ON THIS PAGE Emphasis Mine In Bible Verses

 All believers are entitled to and should ardently expect and earnestly seek the promise of the Father, the baptism in the Holy Spirit and fire, according to the command of our Lord Jesus Christ.
 This was the normal experience of all in the early Christian Church.
 With it comes the enduement of power for life and service, the bestowment of the gifts and their uses in the work of the ministry.[02]

-In other words, the gospel is the power of God unto salvation but there's plenty more and, without exception, all believers should speak with tongues.
+In other words, the gospel is the power of God unto salvation but there's plenty more that believers should seek.

 divine healing of the sick is a privilege for Christians today and is provided for in Christ's atonement (His sacrificial death on the cross for our sins).
-[1 of 4 cardinal doctrines of the A/G] But that is another topic.
-See Healing in the Atonement
+[1 of 4 cardinal doctrines of the A/G] See Healing in the Atonement

 But, I digress.